Kitware/simput/documentation/content/docs/model.md

 ##### UI

-Sometime a single field need to have a custom presentation.
-A `ui` field is then use to let the user control what *presentation layer* should be used.
-Below are some existing `ui` implementation:
+Sometimes a single field needs to have a custom presentation.
+A `ui` field is then used to let the user control what *presentation layer* should be used.
+Below are some existing `ui` implementations:

 ```
 "attr2": {